 Where do I find a practice placement opportunity?

-- Each student is responsible for locating her or his own practicum.
+Each student is responsible for locating his/her own practicum.

 - In preparation for seeking an opportunity consider the following: inventory your related skills and experiences, identify the skills you would like to develop, and update your resume.
 Check on Preparing for Practice Experience.